A-Helberg/active_record-resource/README.md

-= ActiveRecord::Resource
+# ActiveRecord::Resource

-This project rocks and uses MIT-LICENSE.
+## Warning!!
+This gem is not production ready, use at own risk